 It is common in new mining operations and in the development or expansion of existing facilities to experience unexpected problems and delays during development, construction and mine start-up, which may cause delays in commencement or expansion of mineral production.
-In particular, funding and development of the Oyu Tolgoi project underground mine, including the Hugo North Extension deposit and the Heruga deposit, has been delayed until matters with the Mongolian government can be resolved and a new timetable agreed.
+In particular, development of the Oyu Tolgoi project underground mine, including the Hugo North Extension deposit and the Heruga deposit, continues to be halted until project financing and all necessary permits have been secured, and the underground feasibility study has been approved by OTLLC and its shareholders.
 Any of these delays could impact disclosed project economics.
 Accordingly, there is no assurance that the future development, construction or expansion activities will be successfully completed within cost estimates, on schedule or at all and, if completed, there is no assurance that such activities will result in profitable mining operations.